 During the counseling session, the housing counselor will likely:

-Still, even if you think you won't qualify for a modification or other loan workout option, it certainly doesn't hurt to talk to a counselor and submit a loss mitigation application to your servicer—either before the foreclosure officially starts or even after a foreclosure has already started.
-Under federal mortgage servicing rules and some state laws, a servicer can't start or continue with a foreclosure while your completed application is pending.
+But even if you think you won't qualify for a modification or a different foreclosure alternative, it certainly doesn't hurt to talk to a counselor and submit a loss mitigation application to your servicer.
+You can apply for loss mitigation either before the foreclosure officially starts or after a foreclosure has already started.
+Under federal and some state laws, a servicer can't start or continue with a foreclosure while your completed application is pending.